CMU-313/CMU-313.github.io/docs/projects/P2/1_teamprocess.md

 ### Project Planning (40 pts)

 Before your team jumps into development, you must first determine what features to implement.
-Schedule and hold an initial project planning meeting with your team.
+Schedule and hold an initial project planning meeting with your team to complete the steps outlined below.

 #### Functional Requirements - User Stories

 During this meeting, discuss potential functional requirements of this project.
 Consider what possible use cases may be for this system and what features it should have to fulfill those needs.

 Then, document these functional requirements in the form of user stories that follow the guidelines discussed in lecture.
 All of your user stories should be in the format of “As a [role], I want [function], so that [value]”.

-As a team, you should also evaluate the importance of each user story (i.e. how essential is this user story to the overall functionality of the application?)
+As a team, you should also come up with a prioritization ranking for each user story (i.e. how essential is this user story to the overall functionality of the application to your stakeholders?)

 **You should come up with at least two user stories per student in your group.**

 !!! note "Formulating User Stories"
-    Consider what are the different types of users that will be interacting with your system and what features they would want to have that the current NodeBB does not provide.
-You may want to reference features in existing Q&A systems that may be desirable, or interview people around you that would be a potential user of this system.
+    Consider what are the different types of users that will be interacting with your system (your stakeholders) and what features they would want to have that the current NodeBB does not provide.
+You may want to reference features in existing Q&A systems that may be desirable, or conduct interviews with people who could be a potential user of this system.

 Once you have your list of user stories, open your Github Projects board and create an additional column called “User Stories”.
 Then, using the “+ Add item” button at the bottom, create draft issues for each of your user stories.

-In the body of each of these draft issues, provide a brief description of its importance.
-You should order them in this column from highest to lowest importance.
+In the body of each of these draft issues, provide a brief description of its prioritization ranking that your team decided on.
+You should order all the user stories in this column from highest to lowest priority.

 #### Technical Requirements - Issues

-Now that you have your prioritized list, consider the technical requirements of the various user stories and collectively decide on which one(s) you will be focusing on over the next two sprints (each one roughly two weeks long).
+Now that you have your prioritized list, consider the *technical requirements* of the various user stories and collectively decide on which one(s) you will be focusing on over the next two sprints.

-Your selected user stories should have relatively high importance based on your team's ranking, and you should take various factors into consideration that may impact your development, such as onboarding time to the repository and its code, technical expertise within your team, time commitments, etc.
+Your selected user stories should have relatively high priority based on your team's ranking, and you should actively take factors into consideration that may impact your development, such as onboarding time to the repository and its code, technical expertise within your team, time commitments, etc.

-The feature(s) you plan to implement should affect all three layers of the NodeBB codebase: backend (server-side, working with the database), middleware (routing, communication between frontend and backend), and frontend.
-An example of what would **not** be accepted is a cosmetic feature that only modifies a frontend UI component (i.e. changing the color of the navbar).
+The feature(s) you plan to implement should affect **all three layers of the NodeBB codebase**: backend (server-side, working with the database), middleware (routing, communication between frontend and backend), and frontend.

+!!! note
+    An example of what would **not** be accepted is a cosmetic feature that only modifies a frontend UI component (i.e. changing the color of the navbar), or the renaming of a field in the database.

+    You may want to look ahead into parts 2B and 2C to check our specific requirements for your implementation.

-Convert the feature(s) you decide to implement into technical requirements.
+Convert the feature(s) you decide to implement into technical requirements (i.e. what needs to be developed for this feature to work).
 Then, break these requirements down into manageable, assignable issues and document them on your Project board in a “Backlog” column.
-At minimum, these issues should make use of Github features like milestones/tags/descriptions to denote:
+At minimum, these issues should make use of Github features like milestones/labels/descriptions to denote:

 - **Estimated effort** for each task
 - **Dependencies** among tasks (if any)
-- **Task assignments** for team members
+- Initial **assignments** for team members
 - **Milestones** to indicate which sprint the issue should be completed in (Sprint 1, Sprint 2, Stretch)
 - **Acceptance criteria** that describes how you know this task is done - think about how you will test this feature

 You should actively assign and move these issues across your Kanban board as your team makes progress.

-!!! note
+!!! note "A Note on Grading"
-    We **will not** be assessing how accurately you predicted your development process, nor will we be giving points based on the complexity or quality of your changes.
+    We **will not** assess how accurately you predicted your development process, nor will we be giving points based on the complexity or quality of your changes.
 The focus of our evaluations will be on how you decompose the problem, how you respond to unexpected circumstances, and how you analyze and reflect on your experience later on.

     We **will** check your development progress at the end of each sprint.
 Please be proactive in your planning to ensure that you make notable progress in both of your sprints.